helpingstar/cs285-script/script/CS_285_Lecture_6_Part_3.md

 198. It came from the state margin of an old policy.
 199. Unfortunately there's basically nothing we can do here.
 200. So this is going to be a source of bias in this procedure and we'll just have to accept it.
-201. The intuition for why it's not so bad is because ultimately we want the optimal policy on p theta of s but we get the optimal policy on a broader distribution.
+201. The intuition for why it's not so bad is because ultimately we want the optimal policy on p θ of s but we get the optimal policy on a broader distribution.
 202. So our replay buffer will contain samples from the latest policy as well as many samples from other older policies.
 203. So the distribution is sort of broader than the one we want.
 204. So we don't want to be on the states from our latest policy we just also have to be good on a bunch of other states which we might never visit.